-It is possible to ditch your computer for an iPad?
+So, is possible to ditch your computer for an iPad?
 Yes, if you qualify.

 Making the jump to iPad Pro as your full-time computer isn't going to be possible for everyone.
 We know Tim Cook doesn't want to bring the macOS and iOS platforms together, but our opinion is that at a very near point in the future there will be no choice.
 Windows is blitzing it in this crossover category.

 Yes, more macOS apps are coming over, but file management, server connectivity, and lack of powerful apps are real hindrances.
 Also, UI inconsistencies and limitations must be addressed.

 So let's break it down, segment by segment:

 YES because you bank online, your photos and music are in the cloud.
 You socialise via FaceBook, Mail and WhatsApp, watch Netflix, and use Numbers for your household budget.

 MOSTLY, because your van is your office, one device takes photos, creates mockups and quotes, sends invoices, and can use augmented reality apps to win jobs.